How to pull lowest price and offerings from your Amazon listing

 Combine MYPRICE and LOWESTOFFER

-A good tip is to use both MYPRICE and LOWESTOFFER together in a spreadsheet side by side.
+A good tip is to use both MYPRICE and LOWESTOFFER to get your Amazon listing price.
+Put it together in a spreadsheet side by side.

 Let’s say you load myprice for all your SKU’s in column A.

 You then load the lowestoffer for all your SKU’s in column B.

 If you can see and compare the price from column A and B, you know: